Tuition-Free Medical School: My Acceptance to the Cleveland Clinic Lerner College of Medicine

 “This was a dream for me because I was able to attend my ideal school, and make money while doing so!”

 To continue, along with the free tuition at CCLCM I was offered a living stipend (one of five students are given this on a merit basis).
 This was a dream for me because I was able to attend my ideal school, and make money while doing so!
 Although I was accepted to Stanford, Vanderbilt, had a full ride at WashU, had merit scholarships at the University of Michigan, among other options, I knew that CCLCM was the place for me.

 What are three 3 reasons why you think you got accepted?

 Since this program has such a focus on research, I know that my heavy background in research was a key to my acceptance.
 I was involved in epidemiological research on breast cancer awareness in high school, and that started my love for investigative science.
 I then worked in a lab researching the neurobiological basis of dystonia in college.
 Finally, I also tried my hand at clinical research investigating the neuropsychiatric outcomes of visitation in dementia patients.
-All of this helped show the admissions committee that I was passionate, excited and involved with research, and would continue to do so in medical school.
+All of this helped show the admissions committee that I was passionate, excited and involved with research, and would continue to be so in medical school.

 I also think I was accepted to CCLCM because of my heavy extracurricular involvement in college and my leadership qualities through these organizations.
 I was a Division 1 Varsity Athlete, director of Harvard College Alzheimer’s Buddies, President of Women in Science, among other positions.
 All of this demonstrated my passion for volunteerism, science, athletics, leadership, and medicine.

-Finally, I think having extensive experience in the medical field also assisted is my acceptance.
+Finally, I think having extensive experience in the medical field also assisted in my acceptance.
 I had volunteered at a hospital since high school, shadowed across a plethora of specialties, and was involved in a number of medically based organizations.
 This showed the admissions committee how serious I was about pursuing this as a career.

 How did you feel after the interview?